 Actually, that’s healthy because when you see something measurable, such as a metronome marking, your motivation to practice will increase.

 That said, do not spend a lot of time on increasing your speed at this stage.

 - You’re going to learn a lot of things that will automatically increase how fast you can play along the way anyway.

-- You don’t need to play fast to write great solos.
+- You don’t need to play fast to create intermediate guitar solos.
 Think of playing fast as an option you would like to have, but not one you can’t do without before you start creating music.

-- If you can play something only sloppily even at a slow tempo, if you play it faster it will just be sloppier.
+- If what you’re playing is still sloppy even at a slow tempo, if you play it faster it will just be sloppier.

 9. Consider guitar phrasing earlier on

-These techniques are not only important if you’re learning songs, since you’re going to encounter them a lot in the songs you’re learning, but will also help you write great solos.
+These techniques are not only important if you’re learning guitar songs since you’re going to encounter them a lot in the songs you’re learning, but will also help you write great solos.